-Manually Resyncing Uptime Infrastructure Monitor with a Hyper-V or vCenter Topology
+Manually Resyncing Uptime Infrastructure Monitor with a vCenter Topology

-To force Uptime Infrastructure Monitor to resync with a Hyper-V or VMware vCenter server (i.e., search for new VMs and ESX servers, metric data for monitored Elements, and changes to the topology), do the following:
+To force Uptime Infrastructure Monitor to resync with a VMware vCenter server (i.e., search for new VMs and ESX servers, metric data for monitored Elements, and changes to the topology), do the following:

-- 1. In the Infrastructure panel, click the gear icon beside the Hyper-V host or VMware vCenter server, then in the pop-menu, select View. - 2.
-On the Element profile page, ensure the Info tab is selected. - 3.
-In the Sync or vSync section, click Resync Now.
+- In the Infrastructure panel, click the gear icon beside the VMware vCenter server, then in the pop-menu, select View.
+On the VMware vCenter Element profile page, ensure the Info tab is selected. - 3.
+In the vSync section, click Resync Now.

-A Resyncing status update persists until Uptime Infrastructure Monitor has completed the Sync/vSync process.
-Once the sync operation is complete, the polling intervals configured for the server is reset.
+A Resyncing status update persists until Uptime Infrastructure Monitor has completed the vSync process.
+Once the sync operation is complete, the polling intervals configured for this VMware vCenter server is reset.